qdcmedia123/fbi-wanted-ws/README.md

 ```

 ### Logging
-Yes we do log, I am using simple console due to timeline, It is important to log in any application for example it can be different reason, for example
+Yes we do log, I am using simple console due to timeline, It is important to do smart logging in any application for example it can be different reason, for example
 - Any kind of Debug, Info, Warning, Error
 - If NATS has some issue for the connection,
 - Some keys has been missed in Kubernetes cluster for example